Omerr/research-guide/chapters/01 - Part 1 - Foundations/01-what-is-research.md

 - "Try a simpler version first".
 - "List all assumptions and test each one".

-For our COBOL business rule extraction case: "Start by manually extracting rules from one small program to understand what 'success' looks like"
+For our COBOL business rule extraction case: "Start by manually extracting rules from one small program to understand what 'success' looks like".

 **3. Control** — Monitoring and adjusting your approach